-- Add front brake fluid. 🔌 (📖 p.
-156)
+- If the brake fluid level has dropped below " MIN marking A: - Add front brake fluid. 🔌 (📖 p.
+175)

-14.4 Adding front brake fluid 🔌
+14.4 Adding front brake fluid 🔧

 Danger of accidents An insufficient brake fluid level will cause the brake system to fail.

 If the brake fluid level drops below the specified marking or the specified value, the brake system is leaking or the brake linings are worn down.